Environment

 A commercial car wash typically uses 15 to 60 gallons of water to wash a car versus 16 to 180 gallons of free-running water used at home.
 Meanwhile, a charity car wash can drink up 3,000 gallons or more, depending on the number of vehicles washed.
 If you must wash at home, washing cars on lawns or gravel allows the yucky water to soak into the ground for filtration.
 Remember storm drains DO NOT filter the dirt and chemicals from entering our lakes and streams!

-Puget sound PSCWA landscapeWe are a proud founding member of the Puget Sound Car Wash Association, which has a program to allow nonprofit groups to save elbow grease by selling car wash tickets year around.
-The program sells discounted tickets that the nonprofit groups can resell at a higher price and keep the profit.
-Ticket holders get their car washed at one of the association car washes like Classy Chassis: http://www.charitycarwash.org/.
-This program is an environmentally conscious way to raise good money while helping the environment!
+Puget sound PSCWA landscapeWe are a proud founding member of the Puget Sound Car Wash Association, who originally offered a program to allow nonprofit groups to save elbow grease by selling car wash tickets year around.
+Since the ticket portion was discontinued, Classy Chassis created our own FUNdraising program!
+This program allows groups to sell digital car wash tickets, and keep 50% of every sale — and is an environmentally-conscious way to raise good money while helping the environment!

 Comments are closed.